nitrate92/Nintendo-3DS-Wii-U-eShop-Images/README.md

 * ~~Get banner_url images~~ Done (unless i magically forgot some, which is entirely possible but now less likely)
 * Get rating system icon images (e.g. ESRB logos)
 * ~~Get Wii U (WUP) titles~~ Done (probably)
+* Get game screenshots from each title's page (may or may not do this)